open-nest-africa/.github/profile/README.md

 ### 🌟 **What We Do**
-- **OBeginner-Friendly Guides:** Step-by-step tutorials to guide you through the open-source space.
+- **Beginner-Friendly Guides:** Step-by-step tutorials to guide you through the open-source space.
 - **Curated Resources:** Access to the best tools, guides, and articles for newcomers.
 - **Community Support:** Join our community and collaborate with others on open-source projects.
 - **Regular Updates:** Stay ahead with the latest trends and best practices in open source.